sabotagedninja/obsidian-smart-selection/README.md

 16-10-2025 — New release **[0.7.0](https://github.com/sabotagedninja/obsidian-smart-selection/releases/tag/0.7.0)** is out now!

-Awaiting review and inclusion into the official community plugins list — exciting :D
+Awaiting review and inclusion into the official community plugins list — exciting 😄

 ## ✨ Features